JacksonBurns/fastprop/paper/paper.md

 # Results & Discussion
 There are a number of established molecular property prediction benchmarks commonly used in LR studies, especially those standardized by MoleculeNet [@moleculenet].
 Principal among them are QM8 [@qm8] and QM9 [@qm9], often regarded as _the_ standard benchmark for property prediction.
-These are important benchmarks and are included here for completeness, though the enormous size and rich coverage of chemical space (inherent in the design of the combinatorial datasets) means that nearly all model architectures are highly accurate.
+These are important benchmarks and QM9 is included for completeness, though the enormous size and rich coverage of chemical space (inherent in the design of the combinatorial datasets) means that nearly all model architectures are highly accurate, including `fastprop`.

 Real world datasets, particularly those common in QSPR studies, often number in the hundreds.
 To demonstrate the applicability of `fastprop` to these regimes, many smaller datasets are selected including some from the QSPR literature that are not established benchmarks.
 These studies relied on more complex and slow modeling techniques ([ARA](#ara)) or the design of a bespoke descriptor ([PAHs](#pahs)) and have not yet come to rely on learned representations as a go-to tool.
 In these data-limited regimes where LRs sometimes struggle, `fastprop` and its intuition-loaded initialization are highly powerful.
-To emphasize this point further, the benchmarks are presented in order of size, descending, for first regression and then classification tasks.
+To emphasize this point further, the benchmarks are presented in order of size, descending.

-Consistently `fastprop` is able to match the performance of LRs on large datasets (O(10,000)+ entries) and compete with or exceed their performance on small datasets ($\leq$O(1,000) entries).
+Two additional benchmarks are included after the main group of benchmarks: Fubrain and QuantumScents.
+The former demonstrates how `fastprop` can avoid the immense computational cost of delta-learning on small datasets.
+The later is a negative result showing how `fastprop` can fail on especially difficult, atypical targets.

 <!-- The authors of Chemprop have even suggested on GitHub issues in the past that molecular-level features be added to Chemprop learned representations (see https://github.com/chemprop/chemprop/issues/146#issuecomment-784310581) to avoid over-fitting. -->

 All of these `fastprop` benchmarks are reproducible, and complete instructions for installation, data retrieval and preparation, and training are publicly available on the `fastprop` GitHub repository at [github.com/jacksonburns/fastprop](https://github.com/jacksonburns/fastprop).

 ## Benchmark Methods
-All benchmarks use 80% of the dataset for training (selected randomly, unless otherwise stated), 10% for validation, and holdout the remaining 10% for testing (unless otherwise stated).
+The method for splitting data into training, validation, and testing sets varies on a per-study basis and is described in each sub-section.
 Sampling is performed using the `astartes` package [@astartes] which implements a variety of sampling algorithms and is highly reproducible.
 For datasets containing missing target values or invalid SMILES strings, those entries were dropped.